We love these healthy, low-calorie snacks!

 9. Kale Chips

-You can get your crunch on without store-bought chips!
+You can get your crunch on without store-bought chips, try these Kale Chips instead!
 Just bake up ½ cup raw kale (stems removed) with 1 teaspoon olive oil at 400° F until crisp.

-Say goodbye to fatty fries.
+Say goodbye to fatty fries, these instead.
 Slice up one light-bulb sized sweet potato, toss it with 1 teaspoon olive oil, and bake at 400° F for 10 minutes.
 Easy, peasy!

 11. Turkey Roll-Ups